-Legal ramifications – You’re protected here in Australia for a variety of practitioner and hygiene laws.
+Legal ramifications – You’re protected here in Australia by a variety of practitioner and hygiene laws.
 Step offshore, and you’re privy to a different legal system spoken in a different language – with no Australian legal support.

 Infection control – Overseas clinics may appear ‘state-of-the-art’, but what does that tell you?
 Judging a clinic by its appearance is not the most sensible approach.
-There should be strict protocols in place such as the Australian standards, where certain classes of autoclaves must be used, and appropriate disposal procedures must be followed.
-Dentists in other countries may claim their equipment is sterilised appropriately, but unless there are strict regulatory guidelines and systems in place, no-one would be held accountable.
+There should be strict protocols in place, such as the Australian standards, where certain classes of autoclaves must be used, and appropriate disposal procedures must be followed.
+Dentists in other countries may claim their equipment is sterilised appropriately, but unless there are strict regulatory guidelines and systems in place, no one would be held accountable.
 Australians are often reluctant to drink water overseas due to concerns regarding hygiene and infection.
 It would be fair to question whether they would be willing to undergo a medical or dental surgical procedure overseas with less stringent guidelines than in Australia.

 Quality of care – Many overseas dentists claim they are specialists; however, they are only recognised as specialists by the requirements of their country.
 Australian standards to become a dental specialist are amongst the highest in the world.
-The immediate dental results may look aesthetically pleasing; although, when having extensive crown and bridgework completed, it is far more important that the foundations have been adequately prepared.
+The immediate dental results may look aesthetically pleasing, although, when having extensive crown and bridgework completed, it is far more important that the foundations have been adequately prepared.
 Unfortunately, this cannot be determined by the patient.
 All dental treatment has a finite lifespan.
 A crown can be replaced several times.
-However, if the foundation is inadequate, then once the initial crown fails, a new crown may not be able to be fabricated and the tooth may require removal.
-This, in turn, increases the financial and biological costs, as further treatment such as dental implants would be required.
+However, if the foundation is inadequate, then once the initial crown fails, a new crown may not be able to be fabricated, and the tooth may require removal.
+This, in turn, increases the financial and biological costs, as further treatment, such as dental implants, would be required.